 How come this distinction between process and outcome is so important?
-It’s incredibly likely each of us will work with someone who responds poorly to healthy and supportive tool.
-That may be direct language, accountability or feedback they aren’t comfortable with.
+It’s incredibly likely each of us will work with someone who responds poorly to a healthy and supportive tool.
+That may be direct language, accountability, or feedback they aren’t comfortable with.
 What’s critical here is to not water down or stop using powerful tools based on a poor response.

 When leaders we work with admitted to changing a good process after a bad outcome, they said that they eventually felt powerless and frustrated.
-They will say things like, “I tried holding him accountable, it was a dumpster fire of a conversation, so I quite doing that...now I don't know what the hell to do!”
+They will say things like, “I tried holding him accountable, it was a dumpster fire of a conversation, so I quit doing that…now I don’t know what the hell to do!”

 Many leaders we work with have shared stories like this.
 It’s common for successful executives to realize that they have stopped using healthy & supportive tools with someone because the outcome wasn’t good, even though the process was solid.
-We help them separate outcome from process, and to really look at the two pieces clearly.
+We help them separate outcome from the process, and to really look at the two pieces clearly.